 …because if we don’t do that job, the bees are indeed better off without us.

-Great resources to read when struggling with the idea of going Treatment Free:
+Great resources to read when struggling with the idea of going treatment free:

 We all hope someone succeeds in breeding a meaningfully (meaningfully means so resistant we can reduce treatment frequency!)
 Varroa resistant bee that can be widely distributed.
 And there are several very well run programs in progress right now with that as their goal.
 They will, incidentally, also have to tackle how to re-stock the continent with those potentially improved bees.
 And how to prevent mites from quickly adapting to the new playing field….because mites evolve much, much more rapidly than honey bees.
-A plucky trait of Varroa we are all too familiar with.
+A plucky trait of Varroa with which we are all too familiar.

 There is no need for new beekeepers to feel pressure to produce the perfect bee themselves.
 They should not feel they have to reinvent the bee genome while also learning to keep bees.

-But every year, I get calls from beekeepers who in their first and second years repeatedly lose their bees.
+Every year, I get calls from beekeepers who in their first and second years repeatedly lose their bees.
 They are often very upset and discouraged.
 After all, they started this (very expensive) enterprise to help a creature that fascinated them, that engaged their interest and their sympathy.

-But it never seems to go right.
+In spite of their best efforts, it never seems to go right.
 To a person, to a beekeeper, they have tried very hard to do one thing: